seba495g/Quantum/README.md

 Quantum originaly would've been a tool for Chromebooks <br />
 if you need/want the background logo of C/C++, you can download it in the **Packages** section <br />

+# Update log
+ • webopen >> which creates a new tab with the url

 # Quantum info
  The name Quantum is inspired by Quantum Computer which also is the reason its called Quantum <br />